vrajeshvadi/Cursors/README.md

 - Cursors should be in the `.cur` or `.ani` format.
 - Cursors should be visually appealing and easy to see.
 - Cursors should be free to use and distribute.

+## Special Thanks

+I want to extend a special thanks to [jepriCreations](https://www.deviantart.com/jepricreations) for their incredible custom cursors.